atedstone/micasense_calibration/README.md

 https://support.micasense.com/hc/en-us/articles/224590508-Where-can-I-find-reflectance-values-for-my-panels

 The CSV file must have columns of 'band' and 'factor'.
 Each row must contain the factor for each band.
 Each band must use the name specified in the RedEdge image metadata.
+See the example file provided in this repository.

 ### Camera Calibration Model